 The project aims to develop a digital, interactive map demonstrating the habitats of snow leopards with other animals, birds and plants, as well as a brochure for educational purposes.
 RDF will collect information to create the interactive digital map and the brochure in collaboration with the pastoral network, Kyrgyz el Akyl Kazyna, which represents 7 regions of the country.

-The pilot regions of the snow leopard habitat include some ethnic Kyrgyz communities of the Murgab district in Tajikistan, and we plan to involve students from these communities in the Snow Leopard Rally, which will be the final event of the project.
-The project plans to establish a JIBI Snow Leopard Conservation Platform among young people in order to promote information exchange and to raise awareness.
+The pilot regions of the snow leopard habitats include some ethnic Kyrgyz communities of the Murgab district in Tajikistan, and we plan to involve students from these communities in the Snow Leopard Rally, which will be the final event of the project.
+The project plans to establish Zhibi Snow Leopard Conservation Platform among young people in order to promote information exchange and to raise awareness.
 The platform will also serve to call for joint action to establish local protection centres for the conservation of snow leopards and other rare and valuable animals and plants in their communities with the participation of teachers of pilot schools.

 We will be grateful to receive your feedbacks, interesting conservation stories, or stories of the Kyrgyz nomadic culture passed down from the older generations.
 We would also like to hear local legends about animals, birds and plants.
-If you would be kind enough to share them with us and contribute to the conservation of the snow leopards and their habitats, as well as to the conservation of our traditional knowledge, please contact us by telephone at 0770330106 or write to us at firstname.lastname@example.org.
+If you would be kind enough to share them with us and contribute to the conservation of snow leopards and their habitats, as well as to the conservation of our traditional knowledge, please contact us by telephone at 0770330106 or write to us at firstname.lastname@example.org.